August 1, 2013

 Manuel Estrada: A Journey Into The Design Process

-The Spanish designer’s exhibition at New York's AIGA National Design Center reveals the beauty of the graphic design process.
+The Spanish designer’s exhibition at the AIGA reveals the beauty of the design process.

 There is something about the design process that continues to elude us.
 The more we try to rationalize it, the harder it is to pin down.
 The graphic design process can be chaotic, mysterious, even magical, as it sums up organizations into visual symbols, translates words into images and creates book covers that reveal as much as they obscure.